AutoActuary/XLParser.jl/README.md

 If you are an Auto Actuary developer who needs to develop on this package, we recommend installing Julia through [Juliawin](https://github.com/heetbeet/juliawin).

-To add this package, enter pkg mode in Julia and install a dev environment:
+To add this package to your Julia installation, enter pkg mode in Julia and install a dev environment:
 ```
 julia> ]
 (@v1.6) pkg> dev git@github.com:AutoActuary/XLParser.jl.git